-Because it grew in stages over its first few decades, Oakland Cemetery is comprised of several distinct areas.
-From Jewish Flat with its closely spaced markers, to Bell Tower Ridge with its impressive mausoleums and grand magnolias, to African American Grounds with its graceful grounds and unique vernacular headstones, each of Oakland’s unique character areas speaks to the era in which it developed and of the communities buried there.
+Because it grew in stages over its first few decades, Oakland Cemetery is composed of several distinct areas.
+From Jewish Flat with its closely spaced markers to Bell Tower Ridge with its impressive mausoleums and grand magnolias to African American Grounds with its graceful grounds and unique vernacular headstones, each of Oakland’s unique character areas speaks to the era in which it developed and of the communities buried there.
 Each area invites you to explore anew architecture and landscape styles that evoke a sense of a cemetery – and a city – evolving over time.

 Original Six Acres

 Oakland Cemetery was created in 1850 when the City of Atlanta purchased six acres of land from A. W. Wooding for a new municipal cemetery on the eastern edge of the city.
 This tract at the lower southwest corner of the current cemetery has become known as the Original Six Acres.

 The oldest graves in Oakland are located in this section.
 One belongs to Agnes Wooding, who was buried on the original site before the land was purchased by the city from her husband.
 The first person to be directly interred was Dr. James Nissen, a visiting medical doctor who was buried in 1850.
 His is the oldest public marker in the cemetery.

 This section also includes the south public grounds, slave square, and the original public grounds which contained many unmarked graves.
 The original public grounds functioned, in part, as paupers grounds.

 Jewish Flat and Jewish Hill